-Payment Record The City has never defaulted in the payment of its bonded indebtedness.
-Date of Delivery It is expected that the Bonds will be available for delivery through DTC on or about June 17, 2025.
-Legality Delivery of the Bonds is subject to the approval by the Attorney General of the State of Texas and the rendering of the opinion as to legality by Norton Rose Fulbright US LLP, Bond Counsel, Dallas, Texas.
+Delivery of the Obligations is subject to the approval by the Attorney General of the State of Texas and the rendering of an opinion as to the legality of each respective Obligation by Norton Rose Fulbright US LLP, Bond Counsel, Dallas, Texas.
+(See APPENDIX C, "Forms of Legal Opinions of Bond Counsel.")